Here is the list of services offered at the hospital

 After a veterinarian will perform a detailed physical exam of your animal.
 An exam from head to toe : Body score, vital signs, abdominal palpation, lymph node palpation, joint palpation, heart and lungs auscultation, examination of the ears, eyes, teeth and fur.

 The veterinarian will make recommandations based on your pet’s needs.
 (Vaccination, nutrition, neutering and necessary treatments)

 Since each animal has different needs according to its age, its background and its lifestyle, we will determine your pet’s personal vaccination calendar.

-- Rabies: like with dogs it attacks the central nervous system.
+Rabies: It attacks the central nervous system.
 Transmitted by the saliva of an infected animal.
 It can infect most mammals including humans.
 There exists no treatment for an animal infected by rabies.

-- Canine Corona virus: attacks the intestines and also causes diarrhoea.
+Canine Corona virus: It attacks the intestines and also causes diarrhoea.

-- Infectious Canine Hepatitis: is contracted by a dog coming into contact with the secretions (saliva, urine, or feces) of an infected dog.
+Infectious Canine Hepatitis: It’s contracted by a dog coming into contact with the secretions (saliva, urine, or feces) of an infected dog.
 The first symptoms resemble that of distemper.
 Developing into renal problems, ulcers of the eye and respiratory problems.

 - Neutering: Dog, cat and rabbit